ibm-cloud-docs/appid/api-reference.md

 * Set and customize capabilities through your app back-end, such as your login widget configuration, sign-up process, and user management.

-Calls to the management api endpoint take the following structure:
+Calls to the management API endpoint take the following structure:

 ```
 https://<region-endpoint>.appid.cloud.ibm.com/management